 Services & Software

 Review your services.
 Are there services that agents can just as easily provide for themselves?
 If so, delete them and save the money for more impactful expenditures.
-Or are there services you can provide once your brokerage grows in size?
+Or are there services you can provide later, once your brokerage grows in size?
 I have found that most agents don’t or won’t use the customer relationship manager (CRM) their brokerage provides, making a CRM an easy item to cut from your budget and add later on, in your next phase of growth.

-Fewer services and software also means fewer staff to fulfill the offerings or to train on the software.
+Fewer services and software also means fewer staff to fulfill the offerings or to train agents on the software.
 Start your brokerage lean and mean, with part-time and outsourced help whenever possible.

 You are better off starting in a less costly building or location and drawing agents with your services and company culture, rather than renting an expensive office only to find out that agents don’t value the services you’re offering or your company’s splits and fees.